 An innovative means to start a business is crowdfunding.
 The joys of the internet just became brighter!

 Many crowdfunding sites have helped to launch a start-up.
+Crowdfunding can be a great way to fund your business.
 Individuals contribute varying amounts, usually small, to a project they support.

 Of course, we have seen how these campaigns can go quickly awry, so should you consider this option, carefully read the rules of the site and know that the site charges fees.
 You will have to handle your own promotion, and in exchange for the donors’ support, be prepared to offer them gifts or items of modest value.